Cross-Device Targeting - Campaign Manager

 • Use cross-device data and identity graphs to identify users across display, mobile, and television devices.

-• Use the identification of users across devices to expand the audience of your ad group (retargeting and behavioral targeting).
+• Use user identification across devices to expand the audience of your ad group (retargeting and behavioral targeting).

 • With users mapped across devices, create a more complete frequency cap across ad groups and targeted devices.